MPCS51042-W23-staff/homework-2/README.md

 **Restriction**

-Remember, you may not use `len`, you may want to use `functools.reduce` to reimplement it.
+Remember, you may not use `len`, you may want to use `functools.reduce` to re-implement it.

 ### Problem 3